 For more than a decade MPLS was the key to enterprise Networking.
 Scalability, performance, better bandwidth usage, less network congestion and better end-user experience were the prime reasons for MPLS dependency.
 The most common usage of MPLS on WAN was to connect Branch Networks to Data Centres along interconnecting them.

-Running Cloud Based Applications requires heavy bandwidth- Primarily depends on type of Data- Videos, VoIP’s, Conferences etc. Using MPLS costed humongous for enterprises to meet the demand for the same bandwidth on WAN.
-On top of that MPLS dint provide encryption.
+Running Cloud Based Applications requires heavy bandwidth- Primarily depends on the type of Data- Videos, VoIP’s, Conferences etc. Using MPLS costed humongous for enterprises to meet the demand for the same bandwidth on WAN.
+On top of that, MPLS dint provide encryption.
 It could only be used as a Virtual Private Network (VPN) which would fence enterprise network from the Internet.
-Connecting MPLS with new age technology, devices and applications became unsecure.
+Connecting MPLS with new age technology, devices and applications became unsecured.
 It raised questions on security and cyberattacks.
 That’s no surprise why 95% of CIOs expect cybersecurity threats to increase and impact their organization.
-On the contrary if you’re not running business-critical, real-time applications over the WAN (i.e. your phone calls, video conferencing or remote desktop), MPLS is still the best option for this traffic type.
+On the contrary, if you’re not running business-critical, real-time applications over the WAN (i.e. your phone calls, video conferencing or remote desktop), MPLS is still the best option for this traffic type.

 So why SD-WAN?

 The advent of SD-WAN has allowed IT to leverage MPLS in different ways.
-Enterprises today leverage MPLS as well as Internet at the same time.
-Not only MPLS, SD-WAN allows companies to leverage connections – MPLS, leased line, 3G/4G, private WAN address, public WAN address, ephemeral WAN address – of all sort.
+Enterprises today leverage MPLS as well as the Internet at the same time.
+Not only MPLS, but SD-WAN also allows companies to leverage connections – MPLS, leased line, 3G/4G, private WAN address, public WAN address, ephemeral WAN address – of all sort.
 This phenomenon is also known as Hybrid WAN.
 Cool right?

 It’s a sensible way to reduce traffic from MPLS putting it on public internet along an assigned gateway.
-At the same time use MPLS for critical applications that requires guaranteed delivery.
-According a study, 97% of CIOs revealed that they are looking for hybrid WAN as a solution in the future while the rest aren’t very sure about it.
+At the same time use MPLS for critical applications that require guaranteed delivery.
+According to a study, 97% of CIOs revealed that they are looking for hybrid WAN as a solution in the future while the rest aren’t very sure about it.

 There’s no doubt that SD-WAN is the biggest leap in the Networking industry.
 It not only promises greater operational agility but business resiliency and higher quality of experience for all end-users as well.
 Moreover, to lay the foundation of Digital Transformation, CIOs first need to upgrade the networking capabilities.
 Otherwise embarking on new age technology and creating a data-driven environment is next to impossible.

 Investing in an SD-WAN solution means you are future proof, without compromising the present.
-Adoption of SD-WAN is a self-fulifing prophecy, the increased adoption will only tilt the scale more and more in your favour as an enterprise.
+Adoption of SD-WAN is a self-fulfilling prophecy, the increased adoption will only tilt the scale more and more in your favour as an enterprise.
 Once you adopt SD-WAN, you are automatically increasing the choice of bandwidth suppliers to your network.

 MPLS or Internet, with SD-WAN, network cost can be better optimized.
 SD-WAN is agile, flexible and easy to use along being affordable.- less than 1/5th the cost of even a 1-Mbps MPLS link.
-Hence its a worthwhile investment to future proof your network.
+Hence it is a worthwhile investment to future proof your network.
 And this why even service providers are working on providing SD-WAN services.
 It’s an excellent effort to help customers be on Next- Gen network at the same time monetise present investments.

 If you’re using MPLS share your views with us.
-If you’ve got any query related how you can optimize your WAN better with MPLS drop it in the comment section below.
+If you’ve got any query related to how you can optimize your WAN better with MPLS drop it in the comment section below.
 We’ll get back.